calm the mind, revive the body, awaken the spirit

 Saturday afternoon: talk through of part of second series (optional)

 Sunday afternoon: tips and ways for the practice, based on questions and answers, plus breathing techniques and chanting.

-Please note this is not suitable for beginners and students should have an established ashtanga practice (knowledge of second series is not essential and the Saturday afternoon session is optional).
+Students should have a reasonably established yoga practice ie working at Level 3 (or about to move to Level 3) or at Mysore level.
+The course is not suitable for beginners.
+Knowledge of second series is not essential and the Saturday afternoon session is optional.
 Early booking is recommended – email us to book.
-If you are booking for 4 sessions only, please advice which session you will not attend.
+If you are booking for part of the workshop, please advice which session you will not attend.

 Ashtanga weekend with John Scott